Control Plane Installation

 |TSB FQN of the onboarded cluster resource.
 This will be generate tokens for all control plane agents.|

 |JWK used to generate and sign the tokens for all the control plane agents.|

 XCP secrets configuration

-XCP allows different authentication configuration modes.
-Depending on which one, the provided certs will be used for different goals.
+mTLS.
+Depending on the authentication mode, the provided certificates will be used for different purpose.

 JWT mode, if the XCP root CA (

 secrets.xcp.rootca) is provided it will be used to verify the TLS certs provided by